fxamacker/cbor/README.md

 It also supports [canonical CBOR encodings](https://tools.ietf.org/html/rfc7049#section-3.9) (both RFC 7049 and [CTAP2](https://fidoalliance.org/specs/fido-v2.0-id-20180227/fido-client-to-authenticator-protocol-v2.0-id-20180227.html#ctap2-canonical-cbor-encoding-form)).
 CTAP2 canonical CBOR encoding is used by [CTAP](https://fidoalliance.org/specs/fido-v2.0-id-20180227/fido-client-to-authenticator-protocol-v2.0-id-20180227.html) and [WebAuthn](https://www.w3.org/TR/webauthn/) in [FIDO2](https://fidoalliance.org/fido2/) framework.

 ## Limitations
+:balloon: CBOR tags (type 6) is being considered for a future release.
+Please let me know if this feature is important to you.

+Current limitations:
 * CBOR tags (type 6) are ignored.
 Decoder simply decodes tagged data after ignoring the tags.
 * CBOR negative int (type 1) that cannot fit into Go's int64 are not supported, such as RFC 7049 example -18446744073709551616.
 Decoding these values returns `cbor.UnmarshalTypeError` like Go's `encoding/json`.
 * CBOR `Undefined` (0xf7) value decodes to Go's `nil` value.
 Use CBOR `Null` (0xf6) to round-trip with Go's `nil`.

-:warning: Like Go's `encoding/json`, data validation requires reading the entire message to prevent partially filled (corrupted) data.
+:warning: Like Go's `encoding/json`, data validation checks the entire message to prevent partially filled (corrupted) data.
 This library also prevents crashes and resource exhaustion attacks from malicious CBOR data.
 Use Go's `io.LimitReader` when decoding very large data to limit size.

-:balloon: CBOR tags (type 6) is being considered for a future release.
-Please let me know if this feature is important to you.

 ## System Requirements
 * Go 1.12 (or newer)